-- ISTE INNOVATIVE DESIGNER.4: Students use a variety of technologies within a design process to identify and solve problems by creating new, useful or imaginative solutions. - ISTE COMPUTATIONAL THINKER.5: Students develop and employ strategies for understanding and solving problems in ways that leverage the power of technological methods to develop and test solutions. - 6-8.ETS1.A Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions. - 6-8 ETS1.B.1 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem. - 6-8-ETS1.B.2 Analyze data from tests to determine similarities and differences among several design solutions to identify the best characteristics of each that can be combined into a new solution to better meet the criteria for success. - 6-8.ETS1.B.3 Develop a model to generate data for interactive testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.
+- 6-8.ETS1.A Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions. - 6-8 ETS1.B.1 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem. - 6-8-ETS1.B.2 Analyze data from tests to determine similarities and differences among several design solutions to identify the best characteristics of each that can be combined into a new solution to better meet the criteria for success. - 6-8.ETS1.B.3 Develop a model to generate data for interactive testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.

+Unwrapped Skills Bloom's

-Unwrapped Concepts (Students need to know) Unwrapped Skills (Students need to be able to do) Bloom's Taxonomy Levels Webb's DOK
+Unwrapped Concepts (Students need to be Taxonomy Webb's

+(Students need to know) able to do) Levels DOK

-a device that either minimizes
+a device that either minimizes or maximizes

-or maximizes thermal energy

-transfer. design Apply 3
+thermal energy transfer. design Apply 3

-a device that either minimizes
+a device that either minimizes or maximizes

-or maximizes thermal energy

-transfer construct Create 2
+thermal energy transfer construct Create 2

-a device that either minimizes
+a device that either minimizes or maximizes

-or maximizes thermal energy

-transfer test Evaluate 4
+thermal energy transfer test Evaluate 4

-an investigation to determine
+an investigation to determine the relationships

-the relationships among the

-energy transferred, the type of
+among the energy transferred, the type of

-matter, the mass, and the

-change in the temperature of
+matter, the mass, and the change in the

-the sample. plan plan Create 3
+temperature of the sample. plan Create 3

-an investigation to determine
+an investigation to determine the relationships

-the relationships among the

-energy transferred, the type of
+among the energy transferred, the type of

-matter, the mass, and the

-change in the temperature of
+matter, the mass, and the change in the

-the sample. conduct Apply 3
+temperature of the sample. conduct Apply 3